srbonilla/WoMa/README.md

 and for example their masses, densities, pressures, and temperatures, `A1_m`, `A1_rho`, `A1_P`, and `A1_T`.

-Additional parameters are similar to the spherical case mentioned above.
+Additional parameters are similar to those in the spherical case mentioned above.
 See the docstrings for full details.